koval64/mod2lmms/README.md

-# In `final_versions` directory you will find two examples of converted files.

-Protracker music module to lmms ( Linux Multi Media Software ) format.
+#Protracker music module to lmms ( Linux Multi Media Software ) format.

 For now it converts notes, their length and initial volume.

+## In `final_versions` directory you will find two examples of converted files.

-# HOWTO covnert using linux
+## HOWTO covnert using linux

 Put modules files inside `data/` directory and run program with command: